 The KDA will hold its annual Coloring Contest, as well as the 2nd annual Children’s Dental Health Month Class Project Contest, in February as scheduled – and ALL third grade students in Kansas are invited to participate!

-Each elementary school in Kansas will receive an information packet shortly after the first of the year containing contest rules, entry forms, posters, and activity sheets.
+Each elementary school in Kansas has received an information packet containing contest rules, entry forms, posters, and activity sheets.

 How Does the KDA Help Improve Children’s Dental Health?